hotpotcookie/hotpotcookie/content/docs/org/privacy-policy/_index.md

 {{< /expand >}}

 {{< expand "internet in general" "▼・ᴥ・▼" >}}
-- **when** citing sources from internet sites, we may collect personal information such as the author’s name, website URL, and the date of publication
-- **we** only collect this information to accurately cite the source and provide proper attribution to the author
+- **when** citing sources from internet sites, we may collect personal information such as the author’s name, website URL, and the date of publication. **that** said, we only collect this information to accurately cite the source and provide proper attribution to the author
 {{< /expand >}}

 If you have any questions or concerns about our privacy policy or our handling of your personal information, please contact us using the contact information provided

 ---